SanPen/GridCal/doc/md_source/modelling.md

 ### Inverse definition of SC values from π model

-In GridCal I found the need to find the short circuit values ($P_{cu}, V_{sc}, r_{fe}, I0$) from the branch values (*R*, *X*, *G*, *B*).
+In VeraGrid I found the need to find the short circuit values ($P_{cu}, V_{sc}, r_{fe}, I0$) from the branch values (*R*, *X*, *G*, *B*).
 Hence the following formulas:

 $$